 When the collector tries to register with Sumo it first sends the request to the US1 deployment.
 If your organization is in another deployment, for example, US2, EU, AU, or DE, Sumo will redirect the Collector to your deployment URL based on the authentication credential's deployment.
 You can define the deployment URL in the Collector's user.properties file with the

 Sources scan source data

 Sources scan their target directory or data structure periodically.
-A file source scans target directories every two seconds.
+A Local File Source scans target directories every two seconds.
 For Windows Performance Monitor Sources and Script Sources, you configure the scan interval when you define the source.